jpbarbosa/jpbarbosa/README.md

 - 💻 GitHub Pages: https://jpbarbosa.github.io
 - 🔭 I work at [JP7](https://www.jp7.com.br).
-- 🌱 I’m currently improving my React skills with TypeScript and GraphQL.
+- 🌱 I’m currently working with Event-Driven Architecture, TypeScript, Serverless Stack, and Neo4j (GraphDB).
 - 👯 I’m looking to collaborate on projects to teach people programming skills.
 - 🤔 I’m looking for help to refactor a large legacy codebase. 💪
 - 💬 Ask me about how to [set up a basic CRUD app using React with TypeScript](https://github.com/jp7internet/typescript-crud).